 Article Types & Limits

 Authors are expected to ensure that their manuscripts comply with the journal’s category-specific limits before submission.
-The summary table below provides the principal technical requirements for each article type.

 Article type Main text Abstract Keywords Maximum display items Maximum references